aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 ### Step 4: Add your operator to the Elasticsearch consumer
 ***(Difficulty: 30 minutes)***

 Edit `source/consumers/elastic/lambda_handler.py`.
 Add your operator name to the list of `supported_operators`.
-Define a method to flatten your JSON metadata into Elasticsearch records.
-Call that method from the `lambda_handler()` entrypoint.
+Define a processing method to create Elasticsearch records from metadata JSON objects.
+This method should concatenate pages, flatten JSON arrays, add the operator name, add the workflow name, and add any other fields that can be useful for analytics.
+Call this processing method alongside the other processing methods referenced in the `lambda_handler()` entrypoint.

 ### Step 5: Update the build script to deploy your operator to AWS Lambda
 ***(Difficulty: 5 minutes)***